- Parents Home

 If you pay alimony or interest on student loans, you can deduct the amount you pay when you fill out your application.

 What Happens Next?

-your state based on your income and family situation.
+If you're eligible for coverage but don't qualify for any publicly subsidized programs, the health care marketplace will present you with the insurance plans available in your state based on your income and family situation.
 It will be up to you to decide which policy to buy.

 What to Look for When Choosing a Policy